williamFalcon/test-tube/README.md

 Use Test Tube if you need to:

 - Track multiple [Experiments](experiment_tracking/experiment/) across models.
-- Visualize and compare different experiments without uploading anywhere, logs store as csv files.
 - [Optimize your hyperparameters](hyperparameter_optimization/HyperOptArgumentParser/) using grid_search or random_search.
+- Visualize experiments without uploading anywhere, logs store as csv files.
 - Automatically track ALL parameters for a particular training run.
 - Automatically snapshot your code for an experiment using git tags.
 - Save progress images inline with training metrics.
+- Runs seamlessly on CPU and GPU.

 Test Tube is compatible with all versions of Python and all Python deep learning libraries.